Falkland Islands, South Georgia, and the Antarctic Peninsula

 Note: We advise all passengers to plan to arrive in Ushuaia one night before the cruise departure.

-Carcass Island – Despite its name, this island is pleasantly rodent-free and hence bounteous with birdlife.
-Anything from breeding Magellanic and gentoo penguins to numerous waders and passerine birds (including Cobb’s wren and the tussock-bird) live here.
+Carcass Island – Despite its name, this island is pleasantly rodent-free and hence bounteous with birdlife and many endemic species.
+Anything from breeding Magellanic penguins and gentoos to numerous waders and passerine birds (including Cobb’s wrens and tussock-birds) live here.

-Saunders Island – Here you can see the black-browed albatross and its sometimes-clumsy landings, along with breeding imperial shags and rockhopper penguins.
-King penguins, Magellanic penguins, and gentoo penguins are also found here.
-Overnight aboard the ship.
-(B,L,D)
+Saunders Island – On Saunders Island you can see the black-browed albatross and its sometimes-clumsy landings, along with breeding imperial shags and rockhopper penguins.
+King penguins, Magellanic penguins, and gentoos are also found here.

 Day 7-10: South Georgia Journey.